DebaratiD/PythonWAReact/README.md

 UseEffect is used in React to load some effect in the component.
 It takes 2 parameters: a function, that creates the effect and an array of dependencies.
 The dependecies are used only once in the useEffect function.
 If a variable is passed in as a dependency, the effect is called everytime the variable value changes.

 `useEffect` is a React Hook that lets you synchronize a component with an external system.
 It accepts two arguments: a callback function and an optional dependency array.
 The second argument is optional. `useEffect(<function>, <dependency>)`.
 Some examples of side effects are: fetching data, directly updating the DOM, and timers.
 You can use useEffect to perform side effects in your components.

+### Building the Product Create page

+When building the form to create a new product, the page refreshes by default upon clicking submit.
+To prevent this, use a SyntheticEvent which allows preventing the default refreshing of the page.

+A wrapper is created that allows loading different components on the home page while keeping the navigation bar and side bars intact.